Learn WIP with Joy – File Protection Deep Dive – Part 3

 • NTFS sets the Encryption Flag and creates the $EFS attribute for the file to store the encryption information (DDF and DRF, explained in later steps)

-• EFS utilizes the CryptoAPI functionality of Windows to generate the symmetric key (FEK) for file content encryption/decryption.
+• EFS utilizes Windows’s CryptoAPI functionality to generate the symmetric key (FEK) for file content encryption/decryption.

 • EFS creates a Data Decryption Field (DDF) within the $EFS attribute of the file.
 The FEK is encrypted with the public key certificate of the currently signed-in user and placed in the DDF field.

-• If the WIP policy defines a Data Recovery Agent, EFS also creates Data Recovery Field (DRF) within the $EFS attribute, where it places the FEK which is encrypted with the DRA cert (public) as provided.
+• If the WIP policy defines a Data Recovery Agent, EFS also creates a Data Recovery Field (DRF) within the $EFS attribute, where it places the FEK, which is encrypted with the DRA cert (public) as provided.

-• A temporary file Efs0.tmp is created in the same folder as the file being encrypted.
-The contents of the original file (plain text) are copied into a temporary file, after that the original is overwritten with encrypted data.
+• A temporary file, Efs0.tmp, is created in the same folder as the encrypted file.
+The original file’s contents (plain text) are copied into a temporary file, and then the original is overwritten with encrypted data.

 • After encryption is done, temporary and log files are deleted.

-This entire process happens in the backend and as such is transparent to the end-user.
-The file gets encrypted when it is closed and automatically decrypted if the current user account has the private key matching the public key.
+This entire process happens in the backend and, as such, is transparent to the end-user.
+The file gets encrypted when it is closed and automatically decrypted if the current user account has a private key matching the public key.
 To check the entire process in detail, please refer here.

 On a Windows Information Protection enabled Windows 10 endpoint (both with and without enrollment) where you have not manually encrypted a file using EFS,